ryankall/clipprmobile/workflow.md

    - Message sent to barber: "[Client] cancelled their [Service] appointment on [Date]"

 3. **Confirmation to client**
    - SMS reply: "Your appointment has been cancelled.
-Thanks!"
+Thanks, and feel free to rebook!"

 ### Current Status: 🔄 To be implemented